Responsible Manager: Michael Devlin - Chief Governance and Transformation Officer

 In accordance with the Trust’s commitment to acting ethically and with integrity in all business relationships, the Trust seeks to implement effective systems and controls to ensure Modern Slavery is not taking place in our supply chain.
 This involves ensuring the effective communication and reinforcement of our modern slavery statement and associated policies and documentation, which give a clear view of the values and principles that underpin all the Trust’s work and must be adhered to by our suppliers.

-These policies comprise of the NCS Safeguarding Policy and Procedures, NCS Programme Delivery Personnel Code of Conduct, Safer Recruitment Guidance (produced in conjunction with the NSPCC) and the NCS Diversity and Inclusion Policy for Programme.
+These policies comprise the NCS Safeguarding Policy and Procedures and Safer Recruitment Guidance (produced in conjunction with the NSPCC)

-The NCS whistleblowing line (details of which are available on the NCS website) is accessible to all, and ensures that there is a direct reporting system for any concerns relating to modern slavery.
-Extra training will be available to all Management and Delivery Partner personnel who have direct responsibility for recruitment in order to mitigate risk (including any additional risks to employment terms generated by COVID-19 implications).
+The NCS confidential concerns phone line (details of which are available on the NCS website) is accessible to all, and ensures that there is a direct reporting system for any concerns relating to modern slavery.

 The Trust acknowledges that there has been increasing recognition of forms of exploitation that fall under the umbrella term of modern slavery, such as child exploitation by county lines drugs gangs.
 Furthermore that a child under-18 years of age is not able to consent to any form of modern slavery.